Assessing subhalo finders in cosmological hydrodynamical simulations: Conclusions

 \item The normalisation and shape of the subhalo radial distributions are both sensitive to which subhalo finder is used.
 Close to $R_{\mathrm{200c}}$, where the difficulties associated with analysing the dense core of haloes are less important, the number density of subhaloes, $n(r)$, can vary by as much as $20\%$ between subhalo finders (Fig.~\ref{figure:subhalo_number_R200}).
 The shapes of the distribution within $R_{\mathrm{200c}}$ can also change dramatically, with $10\%$ agreement for $n(r) / n(R_{\mathrm{200c}})$ only reached beyond $0.1R_{\mathrm{200c}}$ (Fig.~\ref{figure:subhalo_number_density_distribution}).
 Out of the fours subhalo finders we compare, {\SUBFIND} struggles the most to find subhaloes near the central regions of haloes, as it exhibits a clear suppression in the number density of subhaloes at small radii regardless of $M_{200\mathrm{c}}$.
 The problem with the identification of subhaloes by {\SUBFIND} worsens as the mass of the satellite subhalo relative to its host increases, meaning that either the most massive satellite subhaloes are typically missing or their masses are severely suppressed relative to the values found in the other subhalo finders (Fig.~\ref{figure:radial_distribution_satellite_mass_ratio_bins}).
-This occurs because the chosen central subhalo acquires most of the mass in the FoF group, leaving a subhalo with an otherwise comparable mass, severally depleted in particle content.
+This occurs because the a significant fraction of the satellite mass is artificially assigned to the chosen central subhalo, leaving a subhalo with an otherwise comparable mass severally depleted in particle content.

 \item The inclusion of hydrodynamics increases the number of subhaloes near $R_{\mathrm{200c}}$ and steepens their number density profiles.
 This is likely driven by the cores of subhaloes becoming denser, both due to baryons being more concentrated than the DM and the increase in the central DM density in response to the baryons.
-As denser subhaloes are more resilient to disruption, more survive to $z=0$.
+As denser subhaloes are more resilient to disruption and stripping, more survive to $z=0$.
 Additionally, the agreement between subhalo finders tends to improve, particularly for {\SUBFIND}.
 This is because the more prominent density peaks are easier to identify against the backdrop of the halo they are embedded in.